 Then you will get all the column names in alphabetical order.

-- How to Edit Named Range in Excel
+- How to Make First Row as Header in Excel

 2.2 Use SUBSTITUTE and ADDRESS Functions for Any Column

 - Type the following formula in Cell C5–